 Installing standard screen sharing is time consuming, not secure and opens up a customer’s private tabs and desktop documents to support agents.

 Upscope Co-browsing is instant, limited to your own website on the customer’s browser and interactive.

 You can take your toughest, least technical user and guide them through the most feature rich interface without them leaving the page.

 30% faster handle time while maintaining quality

 When you can see what the customer sees in one click, support sessions run 30% faster and yet maintain or improve in quality.
 Why?
-Seeing their screen is one thing but being able to click and scroll with them on THEIR screen makes it a rapid and effective learning session.
+Seeing their screen is one thing but being able to click, scroll and type with them on THEIR screen makes it a rapid and effective learning session.

 Interactivity for 19% better FCR

 By instantly seeing the real underlying problem and using your mouse on their screen to guide them through it, first time call resolution improves by 19%.

 No downloads for higher NPS & CSAT

 Security conscious customers getting instant and interactive visual help, without having to download screen sharing, will improve longer term NPS and shorter term CSAT scores.